cjlee112/respectmail/README.rst

 is in your current directory, you run a triage on all your IMAP servers via::

-  python /path/to/respectmail/triage.py
+  python -i /path/to/respectmail/triage.py

 It will ask you for IMAP server password(s), get INBOX and Sent mail headers, analyze data and perform the triage.
+It tells you how many messages it triaged to each category, and how many were indeterminate (left in your INBOX).
+I typically run this in interactive mode (-i) so I can manually inspect / resume the triage process if something goes wrong (this is alpha code!).

-You should then use your regular email client to look at the folders RequestsTriage, FYITriage and ClosedTriage.
-Move messages that were correct predictions to the corresponding folder (i.e. Requests, FYI or Closed), or to whatever is the correct location.
-You can simply delete (or Junk, or archive, or whatever) any messages that are not of interest to you.
+You should then use your regular email client to look at the folders Requests, FYI and Closed.
+For messages that were incorrectly categorized, move them to the right folder.
+If a message is not of interest to you, pick between the following options:

+* Blacklist: if you never want to see messages from this sender again, move the message to the Blacklist folder.
+* if the message is not of interest to you, but you don't want to blacklist the sender, either move it to Junk or simply delete it.

 Do the same assessment for the "indeterminate" messages remaining in your INBOX.

+Messages that are unlikely to be of interest to you (but not blacklisted) are triaged to JunkTriage.
+If you wish, you can inspect this folder and recategorize messages if necessary.

 Rerun the respectmail triage whenever you need to.